jpmarindiaz/blog/content/post/2017-05-10-a-viztype-a-day.md

 There are 235 days left in the year.
 I will start today to post a new visualization type every day on twitter with the hashtag #viztype

 There are a bunch of different visualization types.
-Most people can recall only a handful but in reality I there are a couple hundred already out there.
+Most people can recall only a handful but in reality there are a couple hundred already out there.

 If you want to follow the conversation around visualization types please follow [#viztype](https://twitter.com/hashtag/viztype?src=hash) on twitter.

+Updates here:

 - 2017-05-10 [Pie chart](https://twitter.com/jpmarindiaz/status/862337558256115714)
 - 2017-05-11 [Waffle Chart](https://twitter.com/jpmarindiaz/status/862742294499282944)